Common 409A Mistakes Founders Make (and How to Avoid Them)

 This guide covers the 10 most common 409A mistakes founders and CFOs make — and practical ways to avoid them.

+409A mistakes are costly because the penalties fall on employees, not the company.
 Under IRS Section 409A, stock options must be granted at or above fair market value (FMV).
-When they're not — whether due to poor timing, outdated valuations, or sloppy documentation — employees can face:
+When they are not — whether due to poor timing, outdated valuations, or sloppy documentation — employees can face:

 - Immediate income recognition on the "spread" between the option price and FMV